anmol-mpi/hello-world/README.md

 # hello-world
 Hello World@MPI
 this is a readme file.
-The firt change has been made.
+The first change has been made.